Find Affordable College Courses

 $4,096 Average Tuition & Fees

 A rank of #5 on this year’s list means NorthWest Arkansas Community College is a great value for liberal arts / sciences and humanities students.
-Located in the city of Bentonville, NWACC is a public school with a medium-sized student population.
+Located in the small city of Bentonville, NWACC is a public college with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at NWACC are $4,096 a year.
+NWACC undergraduate students pay an average of $4,096 in in-state tuition and fees each year.
 On average, liberal arts / sciences and humanities graduates from NWACC take out $9,407 in student loans while working on their degree.

-NWACC also made our Best Liberal Arts & Humanities Schools in Arkansas list, coming in at #4.
+NWACC not only placed well in our value ranking, but it is also #4 on our Best Liberal Arts & Humanities Schools in Arkansas list.

 $3,012 Average Tuition & Fees

-South Arkansas Community College did quite well in this year’s ranking of the best value schools for liberal arts / sciences and humanities students.
-It came in at #6 on the list.
-SouthArk is a small public school located in the remote town of El Dorado.
+South Arkansas Community College came in at #6 in this year’s edition of the Best Value Liberal Arts & Humanities Schools in Arkansas ranking.
+SouthArk is a small public school located in the town of El Dorado.

 In-state tuition fees for undergraduate students at SouthArk are $3,012 per year.
 After completing their degree, liberal arts / sciences and humanities graduates from SouthArk carry an average student debtload of $13,751.